jphacks/HK_1607/README.md

-         ruby on rails  postgreSQL  heroku
+         ・ruby on rails 5.0.0.1
+         ・postgreSQL
+         ・heroku